 How Commercial Water Damage Restoration works

-Inside the building or in the basement: We will get there in less than an hour when the water damage is inside your business.
-We vacuum up access water using an ‘extractor’.
+Inside the Building or in the Basement: We will get there in less than an hour when the water damage is inside your business.
+We vacuum up excess water using an extractor.
 We’ll remove furniture / products / material from the impacted area or put furniture on blocks.
 In case the water is dirty we get rid of carpeting and padding right away.
 If the water is clean, we dry the carpet where we can.
-Carpet pads are sometime removed because it is cheaper to replace in some cases than dry them out.
-If water damage is at a wall we will make small holes in the wall where the baseboard was (removed) and install heater.
-This will allow warm air movement to dry the wall faster.
+Carpet pads are sometime removed, because it is cheaper to replace them in some cases, rather than dry them out.
+If water damage affects a wall, we will make small holes in the wall where the baseboard was (removed) and install heaters.
+This will allow warm air to dry the wall faster.

 We do commercial Cleanup & Dry out job quickly so you can get back to work.
 Call 888-651-2532

 From evaluation to completion, our experienced team is ready to handle all your restoration needs.

 Let AllStates Restoration remove the water and dry out your property so your operations will experience the very least possible amount of downtime.
 We’ll be on-site at your property location within an hour to an hour-and-a-half.
 If you prefer, we will dry out your property after hours and remove our drying equipment in the morning which gives you the opportunity to reopen.

 There are very tough protocols that need to be taken and implemented quickly when it comes to commercial water damage cleanup & restoration.
 Otherwise, your overall loss could be a lot higher than necessary.
 We have a proven track record since 2008 for effectively removing and drying water from businesses and saving wet items ranging from electronics to furniture, to essential paper documents and books.